James-Frowen/SimpleWebTransport/HowToCreateSSLCert.md

 ## pre-setup

 - You need a domain name
+  - With dns record pointing at cloud server
 - Set up cloud server: [How to set up google cloud server](https://mirror-networking.com/docs/Articles/Guides/DevServer/gcloud/index.html)

 > note: You may need to open port 80 for certbot